jenikaisenhart/Code-Refactor/README.md

 # Code Refactor

-As a marketing agency
-I want a codebase that follows accessibility standards so that our own site is optimized for search engines.
+A marketing agency has hired me to fix their website so that they have a codebase that follows accessibility standards so that their site is optimized for search engines.
 I did this by editing the existing code for the page.

 Link to Website: https://jenikaisenhart.github.io/Code-Refactor/